dpc-sdp/ripple/packages/create-ripple-app/template/README.md

 ### Custom scss

-You can orveride styles in [assets/_custom.scss](assets/_custom.scss) by adding any site specific styles.
+You can overide styles in [assets/_custom.scss](assets/_custom.scss) by adding any site specific styles.

 ### Custom static files